Astronomers spot up to 170 giant rogue planets floating through space - NewsBreak

 Analyzing the newly found rogues could reveal clues to how these planets form.
 One theory is that they are collapsed gas clouds which are too small to become full-fledged stars.
 Another theory is they were previously orbiting a host star before breaking loose of their gravitational pull.

 The team hopes to continue studying these objects using the ESO’s Extremely Large Telescope (ELT), currently under construction in the Chilean Atacama Desert.Think you have allergies?
-It could be COVID-19
+So do many people testing positive for COVID-19 in Texas

 “These objects are extremely faint and little can be done to study them with current facilities,” Bouy continues.
 “The ELT will be absolutely crucial to gathering more information about most of the rogue planets we have found.”